Do Jews Deny Jesus?

 The Word = Yeshua

-So if the Word of G-D, including G-D’s Law given through Moses, is Yeshua, and there is no separating Yeshua from the Word, Covenants, and Law of G-D, because they are one and the same, then to wholeheartedly love and cleave to the Word, Covenants, and Law of G-D is absolutely to love and cleave to Yeshua… even if you have never heard the name, ‘Yeshua.’
+So if the Word of G-d, particularly G-d’s Law given through Moses, is Yeshua, and there is no separating Yeshua from the Word, Covenants, and Law of G-d, because they are one and the same, then to wholeheartedly love and cleave to the Word, Covenants, and Law of G-d is absolutely to love and cleave to Yeshua… even if you have never heard the name, ‘Yeshua.’
 Let me explain…

-So if you were never to hear the name, ‘Yeshua,’ but you loved and believed wholeheartedly in the Law, Covenants, and Word of G-D, to the extent that you knew them and they were revealed to you, just as every righteous person did before Yeshua first came, then that would necessarily be equivalent to loving and putting your faith in Yeshua (if Yeshua really is the Word of G-D).
-Conversely, if you were familiar with the name, ‘Jesus,’ and even claimed to believe in him, but you rejected the entirety or parts of the Law, Covenants, and Word of G-D, would that not be tantamount to rejecting parts of Yeshua, if not all of who he was, as being himself the Word of G-D?
+So if you were never to hear the name, ‘Yeshua,’ but you loved and believed wholeheartedly in the Law, Covenants, and Word of G-d, to the extent that you knew them and they were revealed to you, just as every righteous person did before Yeshua first came, then that would necessarily be equivalent to loving and putting your faith in Yeshua (but only if Yeshua really is the Word of G-d).
+Conversely, if you were familiar with the name, ‘Jesus,’ and even claimed to believe in him, but you rejected the entirety or parts of the Law, Covenants, and Word of G-d (G-d forbid!), would that not be tantamount to rejecting parts of Yeshua, if not all of who he was, being himself the Word of G-d?

 It should go without saying that ignoring or denying Yeshua’s own words is essentially denying him, as well.
 Let us quickly look at some examples of what Yeshua said and how it clearly contradicts Christianity’s doctrines and practices…